Child Care Services

 Before and After School Care

 SAC provides before and after school care for (grades K-5), at the School-Age Center, building 140.
 Patrons interested in using SAC are required to register prior to utilizing services.
-Please contact the CYSS Central Enrollment Office at +1 (845)938-4458 or +1 (845)938-0939 to make a registration appointment.
-Required forms can be found on the Parent and Outreach Services portion of the CYSS website.
-Once the registration packet is completed with Parent Central, reservations may be made by calling SAC at +1 (845)938-8530.
+Please contact the CYS Central Enrollment Office at +1 (845)938-4458 or +1 (845)938-0939 to make a registration appointment.
+Required forms can be found on the Parent and Outreach Services portion of the CYS website.

-Lee Area CYS Facility will be offering child care on an hourly basis for ages 6 weeks to 4 years.
+Lee Area CYS Facility will be offering child care on an hourly basis for ages 6 weeks to fifth grade.
 The hourly program is designed to positively promote the four areas of development (social/emotional, physical, cognitive and language through explora-tion, experience and fun) on an hour to hour basis only.
 Hourly care will be availa-ble on a first come first serve space available status.
-Reservations for hourly caremust be made via webtrac.
+Reservations for hourly care must be made via militarychildcare.com.

 The Part Day Preschool (PDPS) program is designed to promote and support growth in all areas of early childhood development.
 Activities, environments and interactions are tailored to help children develop and refine skills in the areas of Social/Emotional Development, Physical Development, Cognitive Development, and Language Development.
 The Part Day Preschool (PDPS) program offers 2 and 3 day participation options throughout the academic year.
 The PDPS is facilitated from 9-12pm daily beginning in September and ending in early June.